GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 ::::

-Querying your data to answer more complex question is of great importance.
+Querying your data to answer more complex questions is of great importance.
 This can be accomplished using the "Select by expression" tool.
 In the provided example, we aim to answer the question: Which cities, excluding those with a population of one million inhabitants in 1950, had grown to over ten million inhabitants by 2015?

 ````{dropdown} Example: Cities, excluding those with a population of one million inhabitants in 1950, that have grown to over ten million inhabitants by 2015
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_qgis_select_by_expression_and.mp4"></video>